Exercise may help in weight loss, provided you do enough

 Those men and women who had burned about 1,500 calories a week with exercise turned out to have lost little if any body fat, the tests showed.
 Some were heavier.

 But most of those who had walked twice as much were thinner now.
-Twelve of them had shed at least 5 per cent of their body fat during the study.
+12 of them had shed at least 5 per cent of their body fat during the study.

 The researchers then used mathematical calculations, based on each person’s fat loss (if any), to determine whether and by how much they had compensated for their exercise.